frerich/underthehood/README.md

 # Underthehood

+## Introduction

-This library provides two LiveView components offering an interactive IEx terminal for interacting with the BEAM.
+This library provides LiveView components offering interactive IEx terminals.
+This allows peeking 'under the hood' of your application - right in your web browser.

+Here's an example of what the `Underthehood.terminal_button/1` component looks like in practice:

+!(Video showing Underthehood in action)[https://raw.githubusercontent.com/frerich/underthehood/main/underthehood-demo.mov]

-# Installation
+## Installation

 1. Add `underthehood` to your project dependencies.